Making dispersed data meaningful and accessible.

 Data can be made accessible through in-house and third-party applications empowered by developer-friendly Fast Healthcare Interoperability Resources (FHIR) APIs.

 The core components of

 The heart of the platform is a robust application ecosystem.
 In the same way that independent software developers can create applications that leverage data for users of consumer or business platforms like Facebook or Salesforce, developers will now have a place to market and monetize innovative SMART on FIHR health applications.

 Marketplace applications will be able to securely consume or write data to subscribing organizations, with access controlled by a flexible and customizable rules engine.
 Any healthcare organization subscribed to the platform will have the option of accessing any application in the marketplace, which will include solutions developed by UCSF and its partners, as well as those from third-party developers.

-The Connected Health Interoperability Platform runs on Cisco’s secure, scalable cloud-computing infrastructure.
+Health Stack runs on a secure, scalable cloud-computing infrastructure.
 By delivering the platform as a cloud-based Software as a Service (SaaS) offering, we increase the ease of installation and updates, maximize system availability and adoption, and increase the accessibility of data.

 New tools are only useful if they are available when and where they’re needed, which is why the platform embeds apps as deeply within workflows as possible.
 For example, “single sign-on” will use SMART on FHIR to launch external apps from within the EHR while maintaining both provider and patient context.

 Platform users will also be able to create their own custom actions and workflows to connect diverse technologies and systems.
 This includes workflows between organizations, such as referrals or public-health reporting.
 Users who create these custom workflows can even share reviewed and vetted versions with others for their own use.